moonD4rk/HackBrowserData/README.md

 # HackBrowserData

 hack-browser-data is an open-source tool that could help you export data from browser.
-It supports the most popular browsers on the market and runs on W indows and macOS.
+It supports the most popular browsers on the market and runs on Windows and macOS.

 ### Supported Browser